oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store.html.md

      * "fluentd-server.example.com" - The fully qualified domain name of the metrics store machine

-     * "my_shared_key" - The shared key configured in fluentd on the metrics store machine
+     * "my_shared_key" - The shared key configured in fluentd on the metrics store machine.

      * "/path/to/fluentd_ca_cert.pem" - The path to the fluentd CA certificate

      * "ovirt_env_name" - The environment name.
-Can be used to identify data collected in a single central store sent from more than one oVirt engine.
+Can be used to identify data collected in a single central store sent from more than one oVirt engine. **Use the same name you configured earlier**.

 6. On the engine machine, run as root: